Are you looking for some awesome destinations for day trips from London by train?

 If staying for more than one day, The Varsity Hotel & Spa is a great choice.

 By Diana from Travels in Poland

-Conveniently located in Midlands, Stratford Upon Avon is one of the popular day trips from London.
-Stratford Upon Avon is synonymous to history and literature.
 It is a gorgeous market town that sits along the banks of River Avon.
-It has been popular amongst tourists, more particularly history, art and literature enthusiasts since the town is the birthplace of the legend poet William Shakespeare.
+It has been popular amongst tourists, more particularly history, art and literature enthusiasts since the town is the birthplace of the legendary poet William Shakespeare.
 Due to its cultural ties, the town and its surrounding area are known as Shakespeare Country.

 By Anuradha from Country Hopping Couple

 Nottingham makes a great day out from London by train.
 As the main city in the Midlands, there are many amazing Nottingham attractions to fill a day trip easily.
 Nottingham Castle is fascinating and steeped in history as it was the starting point of the British Civil War in 1642.
 At the castle and all around the city you will find a tribute to Nottingham’s favourite outlaw Robin Hood.

 The city has an extensive network of hand-carved caves underneath, which you can see by venturing into the cellars of some of the oldest pubs in England.
 The best to visit are The Bell Inn, Ye Olde Salutation and Ye Olde Trip to Jerusalem, where you can admire the caves and enjoy a pint while you are there.